On this page

 So what keeps our Ear and Forehead Baby Thermometer scooping up the awards?
 Here are some of the best features:

 - Firstly, it is super fast in taking your baby’s readings.
 It literally takes 1 second.

 - Parents do not need to use expensive probe covers with our thermometer (just clean with an alcohol wipe).

 - The baby thermometer is light in weight, easy to operate, has a built-in flashlight (a lifesaver in the middle of the night) and will auto shut off after 30 seconds.

 - Whenever it records a reading exceeding 38 degrees Celsius, it produces a much-needed fever alarm.

-There you have it!
+So there you have it!
 A reliable thermometer to help you along your parenting journey!

 Royal Children’s Hospital Melbourne (2011).
 Fever in children.
 Melbourne: RCH.
 Retrieved 30 August 2017 from http://www.rch.org.au/kidsinfo/factsheets.cfm?doc_id=5200.